 From time to time, we make investments in marketable equity securities.
-As a result, we are exposed to the risk of changes in equity prices for the "available for sale" marketable equity securities.
-As of December 31, 2013, the carrying value of these investments, which reflects market value, was \$196.
+As a result, we are exposed to the risk of changes in equity prices for marketable equity securities.
+As of December 31, 2014, the carrying value of these investments, which reflects market value, was \$170.